SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz 570ITXE-HW-P60.md

   - **Closed Captioning CEA 608 Faults** table.
   - **Closed Captioning CEA 708 Faults** table.

 - **Deinterlacer**: Displays controls related to active picture deinterlacing.
 Deinterlacing is a functional part of the video conversion process that converts interlaced field content into progressive frames.
 The deinterlacer generates the missing lines that were removed during field capture.
 It performs interpolation in both the spatial and temporal directions to achieve the optimal estimation of the missing pixels from the original captured video frame.
 The deinterlacer also utilizes a cadence detection algorithm for the detection of well-known cadences that may be present in the interlaced input signal.
 If a valid cadence is detected, the original progressive video frame can be extracted from the interlaced input.
-This results in a perfectly interpolated video signal when producing the progressive output frame.It is recommended that all interlaced inputs are deinterlaced.
-This ensures the highest quality scaling when performing video conversion.The subpage displayed by this page button consists of the following sections:
+This results in a perfectly interpolated video signal when producing the progressive output frame.
+  It is recommended that all interlaced inputs are deinterlaced.
+This ensures the highest quality scaling when performing video conversion.
+  The subpage displayed by this page button consists of the following sections:

 - **Deinterlacer Status and Controls**: Includes the Mode, Operating Mode, Inverse Telecine and Temporal Noise Reduction Level.
   - **Cadence Selection** table.